-Selective licensing should be retained and a national register of landlords created, recommended an independent review on the use and effectiveness of selective licensing commissioned by the Ministry of Housing, Communities and Local Government.
+Selective licensing should be retained and a register of landlords created, says review

 Selective licensing was introduced under the Housing Act 2004 to help local authorities tackle concerns over anti-social behaviour and low housing demand in designated areas and, as of 1st January 2019, selective licensing schemes were operating in 44 local authorities.
 The conditions for designated areas were expanded in 2015 to include include poor property conditions, high crime, high levels of deprivation and high migration.
 In designated areas, a valid licence must be held by the landlord or managing agent of all privately rented properties (with limited exemptions).
 Compliance with the scheme is enforced by local authorities, who inspect properties in the area, which is funded by licence fees.